UCLALibrary/ucla-library-website-components/README.md

-# This is component library for UCLA Library websites
+# This is the component library for the UCLA Library websites
 # Vue 3 + TypeScript + Vite

 This template should help get you started developing with Vue 3 and TypeScript in Vite.
 The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.